 - Improved safety: Sharp edges and corners can cause injury, especially in households with children or pets.
 Rounded edges are safer and less likely to cause harm.

-- Greater durability: Rounded edges can help to prevent splintering and chipping, making the material is less likely to break.
+- Greater durability: Rounded edges can help to prevent splintering and chipping, making the material less likely to break.

 - Enhanced aesthetics: Rounded edges are visually appealing, and they give wood pieces a softer, and more elegant look.